TobiasRoland123/websecurity-exam-2024/README.md

 ## Backend:

-- express.js
+- node.js & express.js

 ## Database:

 - SQLlite

+## Reverse Proxy

+- Nginx

+## Server

+- Apache

 # Projekt krav:

-- Your project source codeshould be documented.(Commets in your code.)
+- Your project source code should be documented.(Commets in your code.)
 - Multilevel (privileges) login with backend authentication.
 - New user registration.
 - Data stored in cookie or other form (localStorage etc.)